codeigniter4/docs-update/docs/testing/cli.md

 **PhpStreamWrapper** provides a way to write tests for methods that require user input, such as `CLI::prompt()`, `CLI::wait()`, and `CLI::input()`.

 !!! note "Note"
     The PhpStreamWrapper is a stream wrapper class.
-If you don't know PHP's stream wrapper, see [The streamWrapper class](https://www.php.net/manual/en/class.streamwrapper.php) in the PHP maual.
+If you don't know PHP's stream wrapper, see <a href="https://www.php.net/manual/en/class.streamwrapper.php" target="_blank">The streamWrapper class</a> in the PHP maual.

 ##### How to Use